Q:

 A:

-1. butanone properties and its waste generation
+1. For example butanone characteristics and its discarded materials generation

 2. Biodegradation: Definition and Mechanism